-If the system does not display POST (Power-On-Self-Test) or does not respond after the power is turned on, do the following:
+If the system does not display Power-On-Self-Test (POST) or does not respond after the power is turned on, do the following:

 - 1. Check the screen for an error message. - 2.
 Clear the CMOS settings by unplugging the power cord and contacting both pads on the CMOS clear jumper (JBT1).
 Restart the system.
-Refer to Chapter 2.8. - 3.
+Refer to Section 2-8 in Chapter 2. - 3.
 Remove all components from the motherboard and turn on the system with only one DIMM module installed.
 If the system boots, turn off the system and re-populate the components back into the system to retest.
-Add one component at a time to isolate which one may have caused the system boot issue.
+Add one component at a time to isolate which one may have cuased the system boot issue.